 Shopify is another mind-bending alternative for small businesses.
 Shopify is less expensive and allows for more customization, but both provide many features and long-term scalability.
 Regardless of which of these marketplace websites you choose, you must note that you’ll need a website and payment gateway to make money.
 Shopify has several different payment options and its payment gateway.
 While Etsy does not charge transaction fees, Shopify offers a payment gateway and no transaction fees.

 3. Target Plus

 The Target Plus website is a growing marketplace for third-party sellers.
-The site was launched in February 2019 with just 30 merchants, and it has since grown to more than one hundred and twenty-seven sellers selling more than sixteen thousand different products.
-Targets aim to distinguish itself from Walmart and Amazon by hand-picking quality vendors and products.
+The site was launched in February 2019 with just 30 merchants, and it has since grown to more than a hundred and twenty-seven sellers selling more than sixteen thousand different products.
+Target aims to distinguish itself from Walmart and Amazon by hand-picking quality vendors and products.
 This new marketplace website also allows consumers to save time and money by browsing through its large selection of products.

 To sell on Target+, you need to meet specific criteria.
 First, you need to be approved.
 Target will not approve your listing unless you meet specific criteria.
 You should ensure that the product you want to sell is of the right size and fits the category of items they sell.
 Second, you should ensure that your product fits Target’s mission and brand image.
 Third-party sellers may have different goals than you do.

 Target has been selective in onboarding strategic partners per category, but once they are accepted, they must have a presence in the U.S. and ship their products within 24 hours.
 You shouldn’t list the same UPC on more than one Marketplace, and this helps eliminate multiple distributors and allows the brand to capture market share.
 According to Kevin Lamb, marketplace manager at Pattern, Target’s 1P growth will outpace the development of its 3P offerings.